okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab/index.md

    1. **Clear** the **Copy the prod branch only** checkbox.
    1. Click **Create fork**.

-The repository you are forking has two branches: `preview` and `prod`.
+The repository you're forking has two branches: `preview` and `prod`.
 If not, you must create these branches.
-The `preview` branch is pre-populated and is used in tutorials 2-3.
-The `prod` branch is empty and used to promote code in tutorials 4-6.
+The `preview` branch is pre-populated and is used in tutorials 2–3.
+The `prod` branch is empty and used to promote code in tutorials 4–6.

 ## Terraform Cloud account